 Memorial Day weekend offers many activities including the annual Alumni Banquet.
 Alumni from all graduating classes are invited to gather together for a dinner and program.
 The 25-year class plans the banquet.
 The 25-year and 50-year classes are the honored classes.
 Many classes hold a class party prior to the banquet.

 Memorial Day is observed with a program sponsored on alternate years by the VFW Post and American Legion Post and their auxiliaries.
-The program begins at City Hall with a community sing-a-long of patriotic songs, presentations by local children and a guest speaker.
-Services conclude at Hillcrest Cemetery.
+The program is held at Hillcrest Cemetery.

 Halloween Costume Contest